🔥 Top Bonus Get £200 Welcome Package + 11 Wager-Free Spins at MrVegas — Claim Now18+ • T&Cs apply • Play responsibly

 TL;DR

-Evaluating casino fairness in the UK comes down to three checks: licensing (UKGC), RNG certification (independent lab), and dispute routes (ADR).
+Evaluating casino fairness comes down to three checks: licensing (UKGC), RNG certification (independent lab), and dispute routes (ADR).
 Get all three right and the casino is fundamentally fair.
-Get any one wrong and you’re outside UK player protections.
+Get any one wrong and you’re outside player protections.

 Check 1: UKGC licensing